Magnesium chloride: Gardening and horticulture

 Because magnesium is a mobile nutrient, magnesium chloride can be effectively used as a substitute for magnesium sulfate (Epsom salt) to help correct magnesium deficiency in plants via foliar feeding.
 The recommended dose of magnesium chloride is smaller than the recommended dose of magnesium sulfate (20 g/L).
 This is due primarily to the chlorine present in magnesium chloride, which can easily reach toxic levels if over-applied or applied too often.

 It has been found that higher concentrations of magnesium in tomato and some pepper plants can make them more susceptible to disease caused by infection of the bacterium Xanthomonas campestris, since magnesium is essential for bacterial growth.

+Wastewater treatment

+It is used to supply the magnesium necessary to precipitate phosphorus in the form of struvite from agricultural waste as well as human urine.

 Occurrence

 Magnesium concentrations in natural seawater are between 1250 and 1350 mg/L, around 3.7% of the total seawater mineral content.
 Dead Sea minerals contain a significantly higher magnesium chloride ratio, 50.8%.
 Carbonates and calcium are essential for all growth of corals, coralline algae, clams, and invertebrates.
 Magnesium can be depleted by mangrove plants and the use of excessive limewater or by going beyond natural calcium, alkalinity, and pH values.
 The most common mineral form of magnesium chloride is its hexahydrate, bischofite.
 Anhydrous compound occurs very rarely, as chloromagnesite.
 Magnesium chloride-hydroxides, korshunovskite and nepskoeite, are also very rare.